What does a Automotive Service Manager do?

 How to become a Automotive Service Manager?

 Becoming an Automotive Service Manager involves a clear path of education and experience.
 This role requires a blend of technical skills and leadership abilities.
-Managers oversee the daily operations of a service department, ensuring high-quality work and customer satisfaction.
+Managers oversee the day-to-day operations of a service department, ensuring high-quality work and customer satisfaction.

 How long does it take to become a Automotive Service Manager?